FAQ

 Thank you for thinking of me!
 I’m open to all publicity opportunities, bearing in mind availability.
 Please email me so we can discuss your proposal.

-Here I am on Twitter, Facebook, Pinterest, Instagram, and Tumblr.
+Here I am on Twitter, Facebook, Pinterest, Instagram, and Tumblr (which I never use anymore but is still pretty to look at).
 My Goodreads author page is HERE.
-You can mark Kissing Max Holden “To Read” HERE, The Impossibility of Us “To Read” HERE, and How the Light Gets In “To Read” HERE.
-My Fierce Reads author profile is HERE.
+You can mark Kissing Max Holden “To Read” HEREThe Impossibility of Us “To Read” HERE, How the Light Gets In “To Read” HERE, and Everything I Promised You “To Read” HERE.

 Do you have a question?